YasamineCruz/Nature-Nook/README.md

 ---

 When a user wants to upload a spot, while logged in there is a icon displayed in the upper right navigation bar.
 When a user hovers over this icon a dropdown menu is displayed the dropdown has a option to create a spot.
-When create a spot is clicked a modal opens and the user cna put in basic spot information as well as a url for the main spot Image.
+When create a spot is clicked a modal opens and the user can put in basic spot information as well as a url for the main spot Image.

 ---